 Since we’re able to test now, I’m no longer sitting around thinking, “Should I start a probiotic?
 How do I know this will have an impact?”
 Things feel stable and like I have options.
 If he has to take antibiotics for an ear infection—some things we can’t stop—at least I feel equipped to be able to handle those kinds of hurdles.

-I’m a big information person, so I want to provide information to parents.
-To help in the constant questioning of early parenthood, to give a few answers, some direction, and a sense of how we can take our baby’s health in our hands and move in the right direction.
+"I’m a big information person, so I want to provide information to parents.
+To help in the constant questioning of early parenthood, to give a few answers, some direction, and a sense of how we can take our baby’s health in our hands and move in the right direction."

 Empowering parents with their baby’s gut data

-Hopefully you’ve enjoyed Kim’s story, as the differences in her two births are so intertwined with the beginnings of Tiny Health.
+Hopefully, you’ve enjoyed Kim’s story, as the differences in her two births are so intertwined with the beginnings of Tiny Health.
 At Tiny Health, we’re all about empowering parents with data, helping them make informed decisions about their family’s health, and preventing chronic conditions related to the microbiome.

-If you’d like to prepare for a healthy pregnancy, check in your baby’s microbiome development, or address symptoms or concerns to set your child up for the best lifelong health, Tiny Health would love to walk alongside you with microbiome tests for the whole family.
+If you’d like to prepare for a healthy pregnancy, check on your baby’s microbiome development, or address symptoms or concerns to set your child up for the best lifelong health, Tiny Health would love to walk alongside you with microbiome tests for the whole family.